zhiwei5576/excel-mcp-server/README_EN.md

 ### Write Tools

 1. writeDataBySheetName

-   - Function: Write data to specific sheet
+   - Function: Write data to a specific sheet in the Excel file (overwrites if sheet exists)
    - Parameters:
      - fileAbsolutePath: Absolute path of the Excel file
      - sheetName: Name of the sheet to write
      - data: Array of data to write

 2. writeSheetData

-   - Function: Write data to new Excel file
+   - Function: Create a new Excel file with provided data
    - Parameters:
      - fileAbsolutePath: Absolute path for the new Excel file
      - data: Object containing multiple sheet data

-### Analysis Tools

-1. analyzeExcelStructure

-   - Function: Analyze Excel file structure
-   - Parameters:
-     - fileAbsolutePath: Absolute path of the Excel file
-     - headerRows: Number of header rows (default: 1)

-2. exportExcelStructure

-   - Function: Export Excel structure to new file
-   - Parameters:
-     - sourceFilePath: Source Excel file path
-     - targetFilePath: Target Excel file path
-     - headerRows: Number of header rows (default: 1)

-### Common Tools
+### Cache Tools

 1. clearFileCache
-   - Function: Clear cache for specific Excel file
+   - Function: Clear cached data for the specified Excel file
    - Parameters:
      - fileAbsolutePath: Absolute path of the Excel file to clear from cache